danklotz/openNotes/micro-reviews.md

 ## 📖 Books
 Sometimes I do read:

+- *Lenhard (2019): Calculated Surprises.* TK
+- *Morini (2014): Il rischio.* TK
+- *Kosko (1994): Fuzzy Thinking: The New Science of Fuzzy Logic.* TK
+- *Kosko (2006): Noise.* TK
+- *Contino (2018): Brand by Hand.* TK
+- *Snicket (2021): Poison for Breakfast.* TK
+- *Briggs (1990): Turbulent Mirror.* TK
+- *Abraham & Shaw (2016): Dynamics.* TK
+- *MDHR (2020): The Art of Cuphead.* TK
+- *Bradshaw (2017): The Trainable Cat.* Very informative book about cats (and how to train them).
+Geared towards cat owners, but I others also would find it interesting.
+- *Narayanamurti & Tsao (2021): The Genesis of Technoscientific Revolutions - Rethinking the Nature and Nurture of Research.* The book is better than its title.
+It starts strong but got boring for me quite quickly.
+The info about Xerox was great, but overall I had the feeling that it was more a series of blog posts than a fully developed book.
+- *Bertoloni (2019): Mechanism.* A very interesting book, by an extremely knowledgable author.
+Even tough I am not particularly interested in medicine (and its history) I still found the exposition compelling.
 - *Abelson (1995): Statistics As Principled Argument.* I wanted to like this book, but I could not.
 While I agree with the basic idea (i.e, that scientist statistics should use statistics as tools to strengthen their arguments), I disagree with many --- if not most --- of the provides rationales and examples.
 It is also written in a way that is much to self righteous.
 - ⭐️ *Atkins (2020): Fake Love Letters, Forged Telegrams, and Prison Escape Maps: Designing Graphic Props for Filmmaking.* A joy to read.
 Has less content about Wes Anderson than I would have thought.
 It does however manage to build that into an advantage.
 - *Bakan (2005): The Corporation.* A pathological look at corporations.
 This is a good read.